 1. Test your home for radon:

-• Radon testing is simple.
-Kits are available from sources like the BC Lung Foundation, online or by calling 1-800-665-LUNG (5864), Health Canada (Take Action On Radon) and from most home hardware stores.
+• Radon test kits are available from the BC Lung Foundation (online or by calling 1-800-665-LUNG (5864)), Health Canada (Take Action On Radon), and from most home hardware stores.

 • Some libraries offer short-term radon detectors free of charge, providing a preliminary glimpse of radon concentrations.
 If elevated levels are found, conduct a long-term test for confirmation.